-The DASY4 measurement server is based on a PC/104 CPU board with 166 MHz CPU 32 MB chipset and 64 MB RAM the 16-bit AD-converter system for optical detection and digital I/O interface.
+The DASY4 measurement server is based on a PC/104 CPU board with 166 MHz CPU 32 MB chipset and 64 MB RAM.

+Communication with the DAE4 electronic box the 16-bit AD-converter system for optical detection and digital I/O interface.